XilinJia/Podcini/README.md

 * on action bar of FeedEpisodes view there is a direct access to Queue
 * Long-press filter button in FeedEpisodes view enables/disables filters without changing filter settings
 * History view shows time of last play, and allows filters and sorts
-* Multiple queues can be used: 5 queues are provided by default: Default queue, and Queues 1-4
+* Multiple queues can be used: 5 queues are provided by default, user can add up to 10 queues
-  * all queue operations are on the curQueue, which can be set in all episodes list views
   * on app startup, the most recently updated queue is set to curQueue
 * Every queue is circular: if the final item in queue finished, the first item in queue (if exists) will get played
 * Every queue has a bin containing past episodes removed from the queue